 On the low end of the spectrum, “normal” Covert Narcissist Husbands can be highly attractive.
 They have an unshakable self-confidence and mental toughness.

 They convey a self-possession, a poise, and self-confidence that bestows a quality of resiliency and inner calm.
+They can be very attractive.

 Dr. Papageorgiou believes that wholesale classifications such as the “Dark Triad” are reflections of rather limited conventional notions of morality.
 Other research also suggests that low levels of narcissism can be socially useful.